Breast lift surgery (mastopexy) is a surgical procedure designed to reshape and lift the breasts to a more youthful position.

-We also offer the option of a revision mastopexy if you have had a breast lift somewhere else and are unhappy with the results.
+A breast lift surgery can also address any difference you may have between your breasts, including breast shape, nipple position, and breast volume.
+We also offer the option of a revision mastopexy if you have had a previous breast lift and are unhappy with the results.

 Many women choose to combine breast lift with breast augmentation to simultaneously improve the profile and enhance the size of their breasts.
 This is known as an augmentation mastopexy.

 A breast lift can be performed using one of two common incision patterns.
 One of these patterns is an upside down “T” incision, and the other is a “lollipop”.
 Dr Reddy will choose between these two approaches based on your amount of sagging, excess skin and your skin tone.
 This decision will be discussed and finalised during your first pre-operative consultation.

-After the general anaesthetic has been applied, the doctor will make the incisions along the planned incision lines and remove all excess skin, thereby exposing the fat and breast glands underneath the skin.
+After the general anaesthetic has been applied, Dr Reddy will make the planned incisions and remove all excess skin, thereby exposing the fat and breast glands underneath the skin.
 The region of the breast tissue that is key to keeping the nipple viable (known as the breast pedicle) is delineated.
 The nipple areola complex is moved higher on your breasts to a position that will appear perkier and more youthful.
-During this stage the breast gland itself is reshaped as well.
-In order to do this, the doctor will suture the breast tissue together.
+During this stage, the breast gland itself is reshaped as well.
+In order to do this, Dr Reddy will suture the breast tissue together.